dominicfarr/minima_guides/minima_ec2/step1/index.md

 ![](launchEC2Wizard.png)

-Selecting Launch instance a configuration form will appear.
-There are several important configurations you need to complete.
-This is a fairly large form [7 sections], which I will only detail where to make changes.
+Press 👆 the Launch instance.
+The configuration form will appear.
 If I don’t mention something you can leave the default values AWS pre-selected.

 ### Name and tags

-Give you instance a clear understandable name.
-Something like, MinimaNode.
+Give your instance a clear understandable name.
+Something like, Minima.

 ### Application and OS Images

-The default image is a good place to start.
-It’s free tier eligible; which means you don’t have to pay for the first year of your AWS account.
-Basically leave all the defaults AWS gives you.
-For me that means I’m allowing AWS to select “*Amazon Linux 2023 AMI 2023.0.20230419.0 x86\_64 HVM kernel-6.1” instance.*
+The default image is a good.
+It’s free tier eligible, which means you don’t have to pay for the first year of your AWS account.

 ### Instance type